 The Album That Changed My Life: Black Sabbath – Heaven and Hell

-Of course, I did eventually fall in love with Black Sabbath five or six years later – albeit via the Ozz-free route, and no thanks to MTV.
-But before then, I had several pitiful high-school bands to form, a paper round to help fund my burgeoning Megadeth, Pantera (ew, Phil Anselmo) and Rage Against The Machine CD collections, and the entire shelf life of the emo-scene kid trends to contend with, as I largely failed to convince my mates that Led Zeppelin and Queen had more artistic merit than My Chemical Romance.
+Of course, I did eventually fall in love with Black Sabbath five or six years later – albeit via the Ozz- less route, and no thanks to MTV.
+But before then, I had several pitiful high school bands to form, a paper round to fund my burgeoning Megadeth, Pantera and Rage Against The Machine CD collections, and the entire shelf life of the emo-scene kid trends to contend with, as I largely failed to convince my mates that Led Zeppelin and Queen had more artistic merit than My Chemical Romance.
 It was towards the end of my teens when my dad introduced me to Rainbow’s 1976 LP Rising that I experienced the astonishing voice of the frontman who quickly became – and is still to this day – my favourite singer: Ronnie James Dio.

 Dio was a true storyteller whose works were steeped in folklore and mythological nuance – perfect thematic frameworks for the band’s newfound progressive direction.

-Not that the band’s resident riff lord and long-serving sergeant-at-arms was exactly lacking, but Dio’s talents undoubtedly brought out the best in Tony Iommi and imparted a renewed sense of enthusiasm upon the guitarist.
-HAH featured some of the most spectacular riffs and dazzling lead breaks of Iommi’s fifty-year career (just listen to the second half of Lonely Is The Word) while the incomparable rhythmic spine of Geezer Butler and Bill Ward offered the same groove synonymous with the best of the Ozzy era offerings.
+Not that the band’s resident riff lord and long-serving sergeant-at-arms was exactly lacking, but Dio’s talents undoubtedly brought out the best in Tony Iommi, lending the guitarist a renewed sense of enthusiasm.
+HAH featured some of the most spectacular riffs and dazzling lead breaks of Iommi’s 50- year career – just listen to the second half of Lonely Is The Word – while the rhythmic spine of Geezer Butler and Bill Ward offered the same incomparable groove synonymous with the best of the Ozzy era offerings.
 But what would this love letter to Heaven And Hell be without a special mention of the album’s roller-coasting tour de force of a title track?
 In my opinion, it’s Black Sabbath’s finest moment, and one that’s seldom been bettered in heavy music since.
-A devastating, seven-minute-long doom-prog opus featuring some of the most iconic lyrics ever penned in rock reflecting on the human capacity for good and evil.
+A devastating, seven-minute doom-prog opus featuring some of the most iconic lyrics ever penned in rock – reflecting on the human capacity for good and evil.
 That turn of pace at 4:15 still gives me goosebumps every time.

-I really have warmed to Ozzy over the years and nowadays I do consider myself a big fan of 70’s Sabbath, but I’ll always be a Dio guy.
-Not just for the love of Heaven And Hell as a body of work, but also for the invaluable lessons in melody, dynamics and narrative that it offered my younger self.
-Lessons that helped shape the music lover I am today, almost a decade on.
-HAH will preserve Ronnie’s spirit until the end of time, but it seems fitting to part with the late legend’s most famed lyric: ‘The world is full of kings and queens who blind your eyes then steal your dreams, it’s heaven and hell!’
+I really have warmed to Ozzy over the years and nowadays I consider myself a big fan of 70’s Sabbath – I adore Vol. 4, Sabbath Bloody Sabbath and Master Of Reality – but I’ll always be a Dio guy.
+Not just for the love of Heaven And Hell as a body of work, but also for the invaluable lessons in melody, dynamics and narrative that it offered my younger, impressionable self.
+Lessons that shaped the music lover I am today, almost a decade on.
+HAH will preserve Ronnie’s spirit until the end of time, but it seems fitting to close with the late legend’s most famed lyric of all: ‘The world is full of kings and queens who blind your eyes then steal your dreams, it’s heaven and hell!’